 Personal and stationary sampling devices in part designed (PDF, 96 kB) by IFA - are used to determine airborne dust concentrations

 at workplaces.
 IFA cooperates closely with international institutions in providing these services.
-The unit also
+On demand, the unit also

-conducts ultrafine particle (PDF, 117 kB) measurements on demand.
+conducts ultrafine particle measurements (PDF, 117 kB).
 As an acknowledged instrument

 testing body, IFA tests dust sampling devices and pumps for conformity with the applying standards and norms.